jcccookie/react-facerecognition/README.md

 # react-facerecognition
 This web application detects human faces of the picture.
+Used Clarifai API in order to detect faces in an image that user uploaded to the site.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Stacks
+Used React, Node.js, Postgresql, Clarifai REST API

 ## Available Scripts